-- The application of more ecologically appropriate fire regimes that will lead to improved protection of fire-sensitive plant and animal communities and improve habitat condition and resilience in the project area. - Carbon emissions will be reduced through the use of ecologically appropriate fire regimes during the project period. - The connectivity and extent of remnant vegetation will be improved through the active management and control of three WoNS (Parkinsonia, Prickly Acacia and Rubber Vine) over 68,400 km2, creating a management linkage between significant wetlands, pristine river catchments (previously declared Wild River Areas) and National Parks in the region. - Community capacity and participation in best-practice weed and fire management will be significantly enhanced, particularly for local Traditional Owner groups and Indigenous rangers, during the project period and into the future.
+- The application of more ecologically appropriate fire regimes that will lead to improved protection of fire-sensitive plant and animal communities and improve habitat condition and resilience in the project area. - An improvement in the connectivity and extent of remnant vegetation through the active management and control of three WoNS (Parkinsonia, Prickly Acacia and Rubber Vine) over 68,400 km, creating a management linkage between significant wetlands, pristine river catchments (previously declared Wild River Areas) and National Parks in the region. - Community capacity and participation in best-practice weed and fire management significantly enhanced, particularly for local Traditional Owner groups, Indigenous rangers and Pastoralists, during the project period and into the future.

-This project also funds the fledgling Bidunggu Rangers who have been working to eradicate these same target weed species from the upper catchment of the Gregory/Nicholson River and to assist the Robinson River based Waanyi/Garawa Rangers.
+This project also funded the Bidunggu Rangers who had been working to eradicate target weed species from the upper catchment of the Gregory/Nicholson River and to assist the Robinson River based Waanyi/Garawa Rangers.
+Unfortunately no further funding is available through this stream, which has also meant the disbandment of the Bidunggu Rangers, until other sources of funding can be determined.